Since I started writing, there’s a nagging question in my head.

 This is a personal question that every writer has to answer for themselves.

 You don’t have to if you don’t want to.
 Why go through all that trouble to just make a few bucks?
 There are easier ways to do that.
 Sales and Marketing.
-On the client-side.
-Even sitting still will earn you more than 21c a week.
+Work on the client-side.
+Even sitting still will earn you more than 21 cents a week.

 You write because you can’t help it.

-And I suspect that if you give in to your writer, over time, she will reveal herself to you in the words that you write.
+And I suspect that, if you give in to your writer, over time she will reveal herself to you in the words you write.

 Thanks for these insights Francis.
 I’m a writer too.
 But I’ve never made money from writing.
 I write and illustrate the stories that my grandchildren share with me: Ella’s Handbag; Darcy and the Unicorn; A Wolf in the Pool; Charlie loves Chocolate.
 There’s as many writers as there are writings.
 It’s a soul-warming craft that I can feel in your writing.